 The way Japanese people use Japanese is unquestionably the most correct way and, trust me, they use slang a lot!
 By trying to structure your sentences neatly and going out of your way to be grammatically right, you might actually be standing out.

 A General Word of Advice

 When you want to sound casual in Japanese you should really just try to leave out some of the unnecessary particles.
-Often you’ll be uncertain as to whether to use は or が, when in fact the most natural choice is just to leave them out.
-So that’s a cool little trick you can use to turn your uncertainty in Japanese into confidence (but seriously, learn the particles.)
+Often, you’ll be uncertain as to whether to use は or が, when in fact the most natural choice is just to leave them both out.
+So that’s a cool little trick you can use to turn your uncertainty in Japanese into confidence—but seriously, learn the particles!

 Now that you know how to sound more natural in Japanese, go and practice with some Japanese friends.
-Pay attention to how they speak Japanese and when it deviates from what you’ve learned in the textbooks.
-Perhaps now you’ll understand why that happens!
+Pay attention to how they speak Japanese and be on the lookout for new Japanese slang!